Dealing with Leaky Buildings and Knowing Your Rights

 - A set of recommendations regarding the diagnostics in issue, and how to rectify;

-One of our lawyers Kim Lovegrove, inherited a unit in a ‘leaky building’ in New Zealand.
+The writer is aware of a situation where a colleague inherited a unit in a ‘leaky building’ in New Zealand.
 His late mother in her late 70s, without having consulting him, purchased a bedsitter in an Auckland property.
 Unbeknownst to her she had purchased an apartment in a leaky building.
 Perhaps her advanced years were such that she neglected to undertake conventional due diligence.
 Alas her conveyancers did not sufficiently impress upon her the significance of buying into a leaky building.

-When Kim`s mother passed away he ensured that the unit that comprised part of the family inheritance did not find its way into the family trust, for to do so would have culminated in a contingent liability within the trust vehicle.
-Kim Lovegrove as quickly as possible resolved to sell the unit and the estate took a massive “haircut” by virtue of the fact that he made full disclosure of the fact that the unit was a “leaky”, which needless to say had a deleterious impact upon the purchase price.
+When the owner passed away the beneficiary ensured that the unit that comprised part of the family inheritance did not find its way into the family trust, for to do so would have culminated in a contingent liability within the trust vehicle.
+The beneficiary as quickly as possible resolved to sell the unit and the estate took a massive “haircut” by virtue of the fact that he made full disclosure of the fact that the unit was a “leaky”, which needless to say had a deleterious impact upon the purchase price.

 It follows that we fully sympathise with property owners who get caught in a leaky building maelstrom.
 That aside, it is paramount that leaky buildings are fixed and in the main the only way to generate the fix is to initiate legal proceedings against those who were responsible for orchestrating the debacle in the first place.
 This will require the initiating of proceedings in a court or tribunal.